-The student is expected to arrange for financial resources to cover all expenses before the beginning of each school year.
-Accounts with other schools or with this University must be settled before enrollment will be allowed or services offered.
-Registration is not complete until tuition and fees for each term are paid; therefore, the student should be prepared to make these payments during scheduled registration periods for each academic year.
+Students are expected to arrange for financial resources to cover all expenses before the beginning of each school year.
+Accounts with other schools or with this University must be settled before enrollment.
+Registration is not complete until tuition and fees for each term are paid; therefore, students should be prepared to make these payments during scheduled registration periods for each academic year.
 Tuition and fees may vary from amounts shown.
 Please refer to the Student Account Disclosure statement for additional student account financial information (<llu.edu/assets/central/ssweb/studentfinance/documents/disclosure.pdf>).

 Students attending this University will be charged an enrollment fee, based on the criteria indicated below.
 Neither the fee in total nor any portion of the fee will be waived under any circumstance.
-Other school-specific charges—such as technology fees, laboratory fees, etc.—may also appear on the student account.
+Other school-specific charges—such as technology fees, and laboratory fees—may also appear on the student account.
 The following criteria govern the enrollment fee:

 - Students who are accepted into a degree program and are registered will be charged the enrollment fee, regardless of the number of units for which they are registered.

 - Students who are not accepted into a degree program but who are registered as non-degree students for more than four units (five units for School of Allied Health Professions) will be charged the enrollment fee.

 - Students who are working on "In Progress" courses and who are not registered for any other units will be charged the enrollment fee.

 - A student who is charged the enrollment fee but who drops all units before the deadline for a full refund (generally one week after the first day of classes) will receive a full refund of the enrollment fee and will have no access to any University benefits.
 Please refer to the refund policy.